stride3d/stride-community-toolkit/docs/manual/code-only/examples/capsule-with-rigid-body-fs.md

 # Capsule with rigid body in F#

 This code example demonstrates how to initialize a game, set up a basic 3D scene, create a 3D capsule entity, set its position, and add it to the scene using the Stride Game Engine.
 The capsule entity comes automatically equipped with a rigid body and a collider, thanks to the `CreatePrimitive()` method.
-It's a simple example that provides a starting point for building a game using Stride
+It's a simple example that provides a starting point for building a game using Stride.

 *ToDo: Add a screenshot*